chdude6/brushes-mini/README.md

 - **"I can't resize images and text with the grab bars?"**
   Ensure you are in resize mode by selecting the resize (↔️) button.

-## Q&A

-**Q: How do I use the text editor?**
-A: Click on the text area, type your content, and use the formatting options in the sidebar to adjust font, size, and alignment.

-**Q: Can I save my project?**
-A: Yes, you can save your image in various formats such as PNG, JPEG, and SVG.
-Simply click the "Save" button in the top-right corner.

-**Q: Is there an undo/redo feature?**
-A: Yes!
-You can undo or redo any changes by using the respective buttons in the toolbar.

-**Q: Can I add multiple layers to my image?**
-A: Absolutely!
-You can add multiple layers of text, images, and shapes and manage their visibility and order through the layers panel.

 ## Documentation
 Comprehensive documentation is available for all features and tools.
-Refer to the docs for more details.
+Refer to the docs, availiable at [https://ilovelasagne.github.io/brushes/docs.html](https://ilovelasagne.github.io/brushes/docs.html) for more details.

 ## Contributing
 Feel free to fork this repository and contribute improvements.
 Pull requests are always welcome!